stevana/coverage-guided-pbt/README.md

   (size, rnd') = randomR (0, n) rnd
 ```

+Footnote: We'll not talk about the coarbitrary, which is used to
+generate functions.

 ``` haskell
 rand :: Gen StdGen
 rand = Gen (\_n r -> r)